Delaware River Iron Ship Building and Engine Works: Development

 With the purchase of the Reaney property, Roach found himself in possession of a first-class shipyard.
 The spacious 23 acre yard was ideally situated along a 1200 ft stretch of the Delaware where the river was over a mile wide and 18 ft deep at the shore, allowing for launching of the largest vessels.
 The riverfront property was extensive enough to allow the construction of up to ten building slipways, as well as three piers capable of docking an additional six ships.
 The Reaney firm itself had already ploughed more than a million dollars into plant and equipment since opening the yard in 1859.

 Roach was not content with the existing plant however.
 Like his early mentor James P. Allaire, Roach envisaged a vertically integrated shipbuilding empire stretching from control of the raw materials to the finished ships.
 Accordingly, he established his own iron mill, the Chester Rolling Mill, for the production of iron plates, beams and other parts for his ships.
 The Mill, located on a 30 acre lot upriver from the shipyard, began production in July 1875, and had an annual output of 700 tons of pig iron and 300 tons of ship plate.

 Roach also founded a number of other firms to meet the material needs of his shipyard.
 He established the nearby Chester Pipe and Tube Company, from which he could source the large amount of iron piping and quality boiler tubes required for his ships.
 With the purchase of a patent for an asbestos compound, he founded the Chalmers-Spence Company to provide pipe insulation.
 He also secured exclusive patent rights in Pennsylvania, New York, New Jersey and Delaware for the Hirsch propeller, a European design which lessened vibration, and he founded the Hirsch Propeller Company to manufacture it.
-The end result of these efforts was a network of companies that made the Roach shipyard largely independent of third-party suppliers, enabling Roach to minimize costs and undercut his competitors.
+The result of these efforts was a network of companies that made the Roach shipyard largely independent of third-party suppliers, enabling Roach to minimize costs and undercut his competitors.

 Roach was also a keen proponent of labor-saving devices and continually looked for ways to cut down on costs by the use of machinery.
 He installed steam cranes, power punches, and a small railroad network to move materials within his plant—enough power equipment in total to require a dozen steam engines with a collective output of 700 hp.
 By such means he ensured that his shipyard remained one of the most modern and efficient in the country.